asheerali/Pokelytics/Readme.md

 Given more time, the following enhancements would be valuable:

-1. **GraphQL API**: Implement a GraphQL endpoint for more flexible data querying
-2. **Advanced Relationships**: Add evolution chains and Pokémon form variations
-3. **Caching Layer**: Implement Redis caching for frequently accessed data
-4. **Incremental Updates**: Add functionality to update only changed Pokémon data
+1. **Incremental Updates**: Add functionality to update only changed Pokémon data
-5. **Background Jobs**: Use Celery for asynchronous pipeline execution
-6. **Authentication**: Add user authentication for personalized Pokémon collections
+2. **Authentication**: Add user authentication for personalized Pokémon collections
-7. **Advanced Filtering**: Enhanced search with filters for multiple types, stat ranges, etc.
+3. **Advanced Filtering**: Enhanced search with filters for multiple types, stat ranges, etc.
-8. **Data Visualization**: Add charts and graphs for stat comparisons
-9. **CI/CD Pipeline**: Automated testing and deployment workflows
+4. **CI/CD Pipeline**: Automated testing and deployment workflows
+5. **Cloud Deployment**: If given one more hour can be deployed on the AWS
-10. **Monitoring**: Integrate application performance monitoring (e.g., Prometheus, Grafana)
+6. **Monitoring**: Integrate application performance monitoring (e.g., Prometheus, Grafana)

 ## 🤝 Assumptions

 - The PokeAPI structure remains consistent (as per v2 specification)
-- Pokémon IDs 1-20 are fetched by default (configurable)
+- Pokémon IDs 1-10 are fetched by default (configurable)
 - Database credentials are managed via environment variables
 - The application runs in a development environment (production deployment would require additional security measures)